ahabra/jshelper/README.md

 If you installed as a Script, the library is available at `window.jshelper`

 ### Quick Code Demo
-This example shows hot to use some of the library's features:
+This example shows how to use some of the library's features:

 ```js
 import {Domer, Objecter, Stringer} from '@techexp/jshelper'